aaronpinero/carousel/README.md

 There are a million scripts out there for creating a carousel on we website.
 Why write another one?

 * I want a carousel that is truly responsive.
-* I want a carousel that doesn't come with it's own stylesheet.
-I want to create my own style.
+* I want a carousel that doesn't come with it's own styles.
+I want to create my own.
 * I want a carousel to handle more than just images.
 * I want a carousel that will work with my HTML's class and id attributes.
 * I want a carousel that uses a simple, easy to understand JavaScript.